isomerpages/moe-nanhuahigh/_our-curriculum/English and Literature.md

 **Nan Hua Orators**

 Nan Hua Orators is home to students with a passion for public speaking in the English Language.
 Orators have a chance to not only showcase their oratorical skills but also develop their confidence, resilience and teamwork.
 A highlight of the programme is Nan Hua Speaks, a fortnightly presentation programme, where students share topics of interest with their school mates.
 The orators also serve as emcees for school events and take part in public speaking competitions.
-This year, Teo Laura of 104 made it into the YMCA Plain English Speaking Award Semi-Finals, and Myra Lim Zhuo En of 206 and Kim Harim of 305 emerged Grand-Finalists of the National Public Speaking Competition!
+This year, Teo Laura of 104 made it into the YMCA Plain English Speaking Award.

+Semi-Finals, and Myra Lim Zhuo En of 206 and Kim Harim of 305 emerged Grand-Finalists of the National Public Speaking Competition!